Joshua-Miles/flatiron-program-learning-goals/README.md

   - Change state by `dispatch`ing `actions` to your store
   - Explain why we **must** declaratively update state

 - React + Redux
   - Explain the two problems Redux attempts to solve
   - Create store to better manage state
   - Avoid relentlessly passing props by connecting a component to the store

 - Redux Applications
   - Integrate Redux with React Router using an external history object
   - Use thunk to send fetch requests from within action creators
   - Use pure functions to distribute the responsibility of reducers

+# Node.js

+- Intro to Node.js
+  - Describe the components of the MEAN / MERN stack
+  - Create Controllers in JavaScript with express
+  - Discuss the differences in the values of Ruby and JavaScript

+- Node.js & the Database
+  - New stuff here

+- Realtime Applications with Node.js
+  - Explain the purpose of WebSockets
+  - Respond to `wss` requests with socket io
+  - Sync data between multiple clients